GravityOnline/Git-Bash/README.md

 nothing to commit, working tree clean
 $
 If your terminal starts to get too cluttered, you can type clear to clear some space and make it more visually appealing.
-Don’t worry; you can always scroll up and see everything you typed earlier!

 Say that you actually want to see the original change, when you added “practicing git”.
 First, get the log of all the commits you have made: